Skip to main content

 In France

-The positive reply rate is the only relevant KPI, consistent with the Rodz zero-tracking approach.
-French decision-makers respond less than Americans (more reserved culture), so a positive reply rate of 8-12% on intent signals is excellent.
+The positive reply rate is the only KPI worth tracking, which fits the Rodz zero-tracking approach.
+French decision-makers reply less than Americans overall, so a positive reply rate of 8-12% on intent signals is a strong result.

-The statistical significance threshold of 274 prospects remains valid but may take longer to reach in niche French markets.
+The statistical significance threshold of 274 prospects still applies, but it may take longer to reach in niche French markets.

 In the USA

-The positive reply rate remains the best indicator, but American teams also track the number of meetings booked and pipeline generated.
-Higher volume allows reaching the 274-prospect threshold more quickly.
+Positive reply rate stays the right north star, but American teams also track meetings booked and pipeline generated.
+Higher send volumes mean the 274-prospect threshold arrives faster.

 Frequently Asked Questions